 We Can Talk is working with over 50 hospitals to train more than four thousand staff and establish a sustainable model for local delivery.
 Find out more about the organisations who are already part of our Family and learn more about our plans to change the future by downloading the Powerpoint or Slidepack (PDF) presentation and sharing within your organisation.

 For further impact, analysis and evaluation please download our pilot project report from our work with Barts Health NHS Trust, which was nominated for a Nursing Times Award, documented in a short film and recognised by the Care Quality Commission (CQC) as an area of outstanding practice.
+We Can Talk was also a finalist in three categories at the 2020 Nursing Times Awards.

 We Can Talk is led by Healthy Teen Minds with support from the Child Outcomes Research Consortium (CORC).
 Meet the Team.